ryonagana/cbircbot2/README.md

-# CB Bot for IRC Protocol 2.0
+# CB Bot for IRC 2.0
 #### a modular bot using python 3.8+
 an IRC Bot runs using multiprocessing power